smart-on-fhir/health-cards/docs/vocabulary.md

 ## FHIR Extensions

 * `https://healthwallet.cards#vc-attachment`: Extension that decorates a FHIR "key resource" to attach a VC

+## Canonical URLs

+*  `https://healthwallet.cards`: Canonical URL for the SMART Health Cards Implementation Guide overall.
+Discoverable within a FHIR Server's CapabilityStatement, at `.implementationGuide`.
+A server advertising support for this IG must also support the operations described below.
+*  `https://healthwallet.cards/OperationDefinition/HealthWallet.connect`: Canonical URL for the `$HealthWallet.connect` operation.
+Discoverable within a FHIR Server's CapabilityStatement, at `.rest.resource.where(type='Patient').operation.definition`
+*  `https://healthwallet.cards/OperationDefinition/HealthWallet.issueVc`: Canonical URL for the `$HealthWallet.issueVc` operation.
+Discoverable within a FHIR Server's CapabilityStatement, at `.rest.resource.where(type='Patient').operation.definition`

 ## FHIR Codings